neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Grave of the Fireflies.md

 ---

 # Grave of the Fireflies (1988)

-A young boy and his little sister struggle to survive in Japan during World War II.
+​​A young boy and his little sister struggle to survive in Japan during World War II.

+**8.5** on [object Object]